dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 #### VertexCount: WORD

 Tells how many vertices there are in the mesh.
-It is a uint16, so that give the maximum number of vertices in a mesh at 65,535.
+It is a uint16, so that gives the maximum number of vertices in a mesh at 65,535.

 #### UVCount : WORD

-Tells how many UV.
-This should equal the number of vertices in the mesh.
-Presumably this could contain zero if none of the polygons have textures mapped to them (but why would anyone do that?)
+Tells how many UVs there are in the mesh.
+This usually equals the number of vertices in the mesh.
+Some zones have border wall meshes that have a simple transparent material and no UVs.

 #### NormalsCount : WORD

 Tells how many vertex normal entries there are in the mesh.
 This should equal the number of vertices in the mesh.
-Presumably this could contain zero if vertices should use polygon normals instead, but I haven’t tried it (vertex normals are preferable anyway).

 #### ColorCount : WORD

 Tells how many vertex color entries are in the mesh.
-This should equal the number of vertices in the mesh, or zero if there are no vertex color entries.
+This should equal the number of vertices in the mesh, or zero if the mesh does not use vertex colors.
 Meshes do not require color entries to work.
-Color entries are used for illuminating polygons when there is a nearby light source.
+Zone terrain will usually be the only DmSpriteDef2 meshes that have these.

-#### PolygonsCount : WORD
+#### FaceCount : WORD

-Tells how many polygons there are in the mesh.
+Tells how many triangle polygons there are in the mesh.
+All faces in a DmSpriteDef2 mesh must be a triangle.

-#### VertexPieceCount : WORD
+#### VertexGroupCount : WORD

-This seems to only be used when dealing with animated (mob) models.
-It tells how many VertexPiece entries there are.
-Vertices are grouped together by skeleton piece in this case and VertexPiece entries tell the client how many vertices are in each piece.
-It’s possible that there could be more pieces in the skeleton than are in the meshes it references.
-Extra pieces have no polygons or vertices and I suspect they are there to define attachment points for objects (e.g. weapons or shields).
+The is the number of vertex groups in the mesh and are present in bone animated models.
+The entries are referenced by other objects or parameters by index order in which they appear (starting at 0).

-#### PolygonTexCount : WORD
+#### FaceMaterialCount : WORD

 Tells how many PolygonTex entries there are.
 Polygons are grouped together by texture and PolygonTex entries tell the client how many polygons there are that use a particular texture.